SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 ### Programming Languages, Compilers, Interpreters and Development Environments

-**Programming languages** are an artificial languages (syntax for expression), designed to **issue commands** which we expect the computer to read, process and execute.
-With the help of programming languages we write series of commands (**programs**) which **tell the computer what to do**.
+**Programming languages** are artificial languages (syntax for expression), designed to **issue commands** which we expect the computer to read, process and execute.
+With the help of programming languages, we write series of commands (**programs**) which **tell the computer what to do**.
 Execution of computer programs can be achieved by using either a **compiler** or an **interpreter**.

 **The compiler** translates code from a programming language into **machine code** and for each construct (command) in the code, it chooses an appropriate, predefined fragment of machine code while simultaneously checking the program's text for **errors**.
 Together, all the compiled fragments represent the original program translated in machine code, exactly how the computer's microprocessor is expecting it.
-After it's been complied, the program can be directly executed by the microprocessor in cooperation with the operation system.
+After it's been compiled, the program can be directly executed by the microprocessor in cooperation with the operating system.
 Compiled programming languages **compile the program** before executing it and find syntactic errors (incorrect commands) during compile time.
 Languages like C++, C#, Java, Swift and Go work with compilers.

-Some programming languages don't use a compiler, but are **directly interpreted** by specialized software called an interpreter. **The interpreter** is a **program that executes programs**, written in some programming language.
-It executes the program's commands in sequence, and understands not only single commands and series of commands, but also other language constructs (checks, iterations, functions etc.).
+Some programming languages don't use a compiler but are **directly interpreted** by specialized software called an interpreter. **The interpreter** is a **program that executes programs**, written in some programming language.
+It executes the program's commands in sequence and understands not only single commands and series of commands but also other language constructs (checks, iterations, functions, etc.).
 PHP, Python and **JavaScript** are languages that work with an interpreter and are executed without the need to be compiled.
 Due to lack of preliminary compilation, interpreted languages' errors are found during run time, after the program has already started working.

 Overall, **compiled languages work more slowly than their interpreted counterparts**.
 The difference in execution speed is sometimes insignificant, but in other cases massive.
 In interpreted programming languages **we can change code more quickly and re-execute** (in order to remove a mistake, for example), while compiled languages are slower after a change in code has been introduced, due to the need for compilation.